MxFox555/Image-Compressor-Encrypt-Decrypt/README.md

   - slightly different from the read text file button as this reads the text directly from the box
 - A save text button
   - if the text was generated and you wanted to save the text

+This program is only able to read BMP images, so you may have to convert